lclevy/cbasic_examples/readme.md

 4. if the script is mostly based on someone's work, you <u>must </u>highlight it

-5. it is <u>strongly advised</u> to cite source where the content if the script has been discussed / based on (like Forum messages or Discord exchanges)
+5. it is <u>strongly advised</u> to cite source where the content of the script has been discussed / based on (like Forum messages or Discord exchanges)

 ## Example